-The section has been further amended to conform substantially to Section 1951.2 and the Comment to that section should be referred to for further discussion.
+Sections 1951-1952.6 to affect any remedy or benefit available to a lessor or a lessee of personal property under Section 3300 or under the rules applying to contracts generally.
+The section has, however, been amended to conform substantially to Section 1951.2 and the Comment to that section should be referred to for further discussion of the remedy provided by Section 3308.